 We all know that strawberries are sweet, juicy and delicious but did you you that they also have lots of health benefits?
 Indeed, strawberries are low in calories (about 45 per one cup serving), virtually fat free, contain no cholesterol, and are an excellent source of folic acid that helps the body metabolize protein.
 The fact that surprised me the most was that only eight medium strawberries contain more vitamin C than one whole orange!
 And they are also a good source of potassium.
 When was the last time something you loved was so good for you?

 - 1/2 onion sliced very thinly (about 2 1/2 oz or 70g)

-- 2 tablespoons or 30ml fresh lime or lemon juice
+- 2 tablespoons lemon juice

 - 1/4 teaspoon sea salt

 - 1/4 teaspoon pepper

 - 1/4 cup green onions just the green part, chopped (about 11/4 oz or 35g)